freeCodeCamp/guide/src/pages/javascript/tutorials/build-javascript-objects/index.md

      "enemies": ["Water", "Dogs"]
     };

-Objects are useful for storing data in a structured way, and can represents real world objects, like a cats.
+Objects are useful for storing data in a structured way, and can represents real world objects, like a cat.